Manyakkkk/LinuxAssignment_2/README.md

 ```

-# PROJECT 2 - Creating new user
+# Project 2 - Creating new user

 1. We will check if the user is runnig as root.